Apex-master/Window-Finder/README.md

 The program also has the ability to export the information about the windows, either by copying it or saving it to a file.
 This information can then be used for further analysis or manipulation.

 ## To do
-* Optimize the search function.
+* Add treeview like tables for child windows.